leangjia/blender_docs/manual/editors/preferences/input.rst

       - Detaching node links.
       - Moving the Compositor background image.

-      Some touchpads support three-finger tap for middle mouse, which may be an alternative to using this option.
+      Some touchpads support three-finger tap for middle mouse button, which may be an alternative to using this option.

    Modifier *(unsupported on Microsoft Windows)*